calebwin/stdg/README.md

 There are two ways to install Standard Graphics.

 The first way is to download the binaries from [here](https://github.com/calebwin/stdg/releases/tag/v0.2.0).
 Once downloaded, make sure that the folder location where the binaries are stored is added to `PATH` (look that up on the Internet if you aren't sure "how to add folder location to PATH".
+So basically what you would need to do is...

+1. Download binary file (`stdg.exe` or `stdg`)
+2. Move binary to desired folder (maybe `Program Files\stdg\stdg.exe` for example)
+3. Add the desired folder to `PATH`.

 The second way is to install Standard Graphics with `cargo`.
 Make sure you have [installed Rust](https://www.rust-lang.org/tools/install).
 Then, simply install as follows.
 ```cmd